CMakePP/CMakePPLang/docs/source/conventions.rst

 Function Argument Order
 =======================

-The signatures of functions found in the CMakePP language all follow the same conventions when it comes to argument orders.
+The signatures of functions found in CMakePPLang all follow the same conventions when it comes to argument orders.
 For a non-member CMakePP function taking :math:`m` arguments and returning :math:`n` values (:math:`n\le m`), the first :math:`n` arguments will be the :math:`n` values returned by the function and the remaining :math:`m-n` values will be the inputs.
-CMake nor CMakePP make any attempt to distinguish the value of :math:`n` in the signature and the only way to know if a value is input or output is to consult the documentation (or read the source code).
+Neither CMake or CMakePPLang make any attempt to distinguish the value of :math:`n` in the signature and the only way to know if a value is input or output is to consult the documentation (or read the source code).

 .. note::